 These systems may also be resized by adding or subtracting panels and refitting them with appropriate liners.
 Modular tanks from 250 to millions of gallons accept inlet/outlet piping, sumps and other product handling plumbing equipment, as well as floating covers.
 Leak detection can also be incorporated through geotextile or drainage net layers between the tank’s primary and secondary liners.

-Modular storage systems are not new when considering that many of today’s typical round tanks are designed and installed with modular curved panels which are repeatedly bolted or welded together in sequence.
+Squaring the circle Modular storage systems are not new when considering that many of today’s typical round tanks are designed and installed with modular curved panels which are repeatedly bolted or welded together in sequence.
 What is new is modularity as a total design concept unique to the rectilinear tank whose standardized parts can be configured to site patterns.

 Tank installation can be completed on prepared, compacted ground free of depressions and sharp objects, or on concrete or asphalt beds as environmental regulations mandate.
 For example, assembled as an “L,” a tank could be cornered around obstructions.
 Modularity serves almost any asymmetrical configuration that is compatible with the available space.